NateEag/audio-engine/readme.md

 For the moment, that's way more planning than I need for a project I have no time to work on.

+If I actually managed to get it this far, I might actually consider trying to apply my business plan.

+## How To Finance It

+I can't build this for free, really.
+No way I'll ever have enough time, even if I retire at 55 and live into my 90s.

+A business model could be to build a killer performance instrument *around* the core audio engine, not unlike the G2 (so freaking playable).

+The mistake that killed the G2, IMO, was not having patches stock on the shipping instrument that blew peoples' minds.
+The stuff that came in later years many regular keyboard players would have died to have, if only they'd known it could be done.

+By the same token, regular keyboard players will pay through the nose for an instrument with killer patches.
+The fact that the software is OSS doesn't matter - they want to buy a working instrument that plays beautifully, not spend hours sourcing and assembling their own hardware.

+So, unlike many OSS projects, I think this one could actually be a viable business, supported by hardware sales - *if* you could build a really amazing instrument(s?), which is a *gigantic* if.